 How do I know when I am done with counseling?

 Give therapy a chance.
 Consider the first couple of months as a trial period.
 It usually takes at least that long to experience progress, depending on your problems and issues.
-Progress is usually inhibited by changing from one therapist to another frequently.
-In considering when to discontinue treatment, ask yourself whether the problems that caused you to seek therapy have been resolved and whether any additional problems or issues have come to your attention that you may wish to resolve.
-Also consider the advice of your therapist.
+Progress is usually inhibited by changing from one counselor to another frequently.
+In considering when to discontinue treatment, ask yourself whether the problems that caused you to seek counseling have been resolved and whether any additional problems or issues have come to your attention that you may wish to resolve.
+Also consider the advice of your counselor.
 A frank discussion of the advisability of terminating treatment is usually useful.
 Remember that no decision about counseling or psychotherapy is irrevocable.
-While you may seek advice from others, decisions to begin and end treatment and the choice of therapist are yours alone.
+While you may seek advice from others, decisions to begin and end treatment and the choice of counselor are yours alone.

 If I think my friend needs help, how do I get him or her to come in and see a counselor?

 It can be very difficult when someone you care about is in pain.
 You might find yourself feeling helpless, frightened, frustrated or angry.
 It is very hard to make a person seek help if they don’t want to or don’t feel they need it, and counseling with an unwilling client is usually not very effective.
 Here are some things you might offer as a friend: